 FTB is Cambodia's first and foremost bank.
-It is a joint private/Government venture and has been providing customers with safe and reliable banking services for more than 33 years.
+It is a private commercial bank and has been providing customers with safe and reliable banking services for more than 35 years.

 The Bank was created following Sub-decree No. 1213 dated 10 October 1979 under the former regime of the State of Cambodia.
 In 2000, the Bank was separated from the direct management of the National Bank of Cambodia ("the Central Bank") in order to transform its permanent identity into a state-owned commercial bank in Cambodia with the features of a Public Economic Enterprise and with the intention of conducting autonomous business operations.